tdviet/fedcloudclient/README.md

   fedcloud site save-config
   ```

-- Execute an Openstack command, e.g. list images in fedcloud.egi.eu VO on
+- Execute an OpenStack command, e.g. list images in fedcloud.egi.eu VO on
   CYFRONET-CLOUD site (or other combination of site and VO you have access):

   ```shell
   fedcloud openstack image list --site CYFRONET-CLOUD --vo fedcloud.egi.eu
   ```

-- Execute an Openstack command on all sites, e.g. list VMs in eosc-synergy.eu VO
+- Execute an OpenStack command on all sites, e.g. list VMs in eosc-synergy.eu VO
-  on all Openstack sites in EGI Federated Cloud
+  on all OpenStack sites in EGI Federated Cloud

   ```shell
   fedcloud openstack server list --site ALL_SITES --vo eosc-synergy.eu